 Gluteus Medius Pressure Level 2: The Figure Four

-Additional Pressure - The Pretzel: From The Figure Four position, elevate the upper body onto the elbows.
-This will shift the weight that is currently on your upper back directly into the Gluteus Medius muscle for release.
+Additional Pressure - The Pretzel: From the Figure Four position, elevate the upper body onto the elbows.
+This will shift the weight from your upper back directly into the Gluteus Medius muscle for release.

 Gluteus Medius Pressure Level 3: The Pretzel